GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 In the training data, 2000 raw pictures including dogs and cats with labels.

 ### Feature selection
-We choose to generate four kinds of features: HOG, LBP, color and SIFT.
+We choose to generate four kinds of features: HOG, LBP, color, and SIFT.
-+ Histogram of Oriented Gradiendts(HOG):
++ SIFT: Scale-Invariant Feature Transform (SIFT): Generate key points that describe images irrespective of scale, rotation, illumination or viewpoints.
+Each key point is described by a 128x1 vector.
+To utilize these points, we group them using k-means algorithms, and then use the bag-of-words approach to aggregate them and transform them into feature vectors.
++ Histogram of Oriented Gradients(HOG): HOG denotes the Histogram of Oriented Gradient.
+It extracts features by investigating the appearance and shape, computing the targets' HOG values and finding the statistic data of gradients.
-+ Local Binary Patttens (LBP): is a typical visual descriptor used for computer vision.
-It
++ Local Binary Patterns (LBP): is a typical visual descriptor used for computer vision.
+It divides the window into cells.
+For each cell, the center cells compared with other 8 cells around and generate an 8-digit binary number that "0" means the center is greater than the neighbors' value and "1" otherwise.
+Then compute the frequency of different combination for each cell.
+Then normalized histograms of all cells.
-+ Color:
-+ SIFT:
++ Color (RGB+HSV):

-### Model selection
+ + RGB: The color for each cell is defined by three chromaticities combination of Red, Green and Blue.
+Produce the matrix representing the possible value of color.
+ + HSV: is an alternative representation of RGB features.
+The color of each hue is central axis of natural color ranging from black to white.
+The value of dimensions represents the various shades of brightly and a mixture of paints with varying amount of black or white.
 We choose fix models:
-+ (GBM):
++ GBM:
 + Random Forest:
 + Neural Network:
 + Adaboost: